davidbossanyi/rubrene-nanoparticle-dynamics/README.md

 # rubrene-nanoparticle-dynamics
 Simulations of the picosecond photophysics of pure and DBP-doped rubrene nanoparticle films.

-This repository contains the code necessary to reproduce the kinetic simulations of rubrene and rubrene/DBP picosecond transient absorption dynamics in our (soon to be published, we hope) article.
-This README will be updated with a link to the paper once it is published online.
+This repository contains the code necessary to reproduce the kinetic simulations of rubrene and rubrene/DBP picosecond transient absorption dynamics in our paper [In optimized rubrene-based nanoparticle blends for photon upconversion, singlet energy collection outcompetes triplet-pair separation, not singlet fission](https://doi.org/10.1039/D1TC02955J).

 ### Requirements
 - python